ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    analysis clearly shows that it is not a real regression, a rationale for that should be provided in one of the SRU bugs.

-It is important to remember that firstly it is the *uploader’s responsibility* to make sure the package is in a releasable state and that all the autopkgtests triggered by the upload are either passing or badtested.
-Of course, it is not the uploader’s responsibility to provide the hints for badtests themselves, but it is it’s responsibility to perform the analysis and verification of each listed regression.
+It is important to remember that firstly it is the *uploader's responsibility* to make sure the package is in a releasable state and that all the autopkgtests triggered by the upload are either passing or badtested.
+Of course, it is not the uploader's responsibility to provide the hints for badtests themselves, but it is it's responsibility to perform the analysis and verification of each listed regression.

 Expected resolution for reported autopkgtest failures